 He is the Chair for the Pitt Queer Professionals and spends his free time playing league sports.
 Degrees: MEd University of Pittsburgh (Higher Education Manager), BA Indiana University of Pennsylvania (Studio Art)

 Jasmine Green | Center for Creativity Assistant

-Jasmine is a visual artist and poet born and raised in the Pittsburgh area.
+Jasmine (she/her) is a visual artist and poet born and raised in the Pittsburgh area.
 She works mainly in portraiture and the narratives of the black community, influenced by her own childhood and the experiences she shares with her loved ones.
 She specializes in acrylic paint but is exploring other media such as clay, gouache, and recycled jewelry.
 She aspires to build stronger bridges between the Pitt community with artists evolving Pittsburgh’s art scene from the ground up.

 Jasmine is currently a member of 1Hood Media, a socially-conscious art collective in North Oakland, as well as grassroots organization RedFishBowl studios located in Lawrenceville.
 Degree: BA University of Pittsburgh (Psychology, Anthropology, Africana Studies)

 Dani Stuchel | Center for Creativity Assistant